cssninjaStudio/vuero/documentation/components/accordion/accordion-image-documentation.md

 ### Image accordion

-A nice experimental and playful CSS only image accordion component: `<AccordionImage />`.
+A nice experimental and playful CSS only image accordion component: `<V-AccordionImage />`.
 Images simply stack on mobile.
 Pass an **Array** to the `items` props to render the accordion.
 Check markup for more details about usage.

 <!--code-->